Haivision/srt/docs/API-functions.md

-* In UDT the `type` parameter was used to specify the file or message mode using `SOCK_STREAM` or `SOCK_DGRAM` symbols (with the latter being misleading, as the message mode has nothing to do with UDP datagrams and it's rather similar to SCTP protocol).
-In SRT these two modes are available by setting `SRTO_TRANSTYPE` to `SRTT_FILE`, and the message mode is set by `SRTO_MESSAGEAPI` option.
+* In UDT the `type` parameter was used to specify the file or message mode using `SOCK_STREAM` or `SOCK_DGRAM` symbols (with the latter being misleading, as the message mode has nothing to do with UDP datagrams and it's rather similar to the SCTP protocol).
+In SRT, set `SRTO_TRANSTYPE` to `SRTT_FILE` for file mode, which is stream mode (TCP-like) by default.
+Then set `SRTO_MESSAGEAPI` to true for the message mode (SCTP-like).

+ these two modes are available by setting `SRTO_TRANSTYPE` to `SRTT_FILE`, and the message mode is set by `SRTO_MESSAGEAPI` option.